mkhoa1412/code-challenge/src/problem3/readme.md

   }, [balances]);
   ```

-- Lastly, the `rows` variable is used to render the list of wallet balance components.
+- Next, the `rows` variable is used to render the list of wallet balance components.
 However, there are a couple of issues to address:

   - The `classes` reference (e.g., `className={classes.row}`) is undefined in the current code, which would result in a runtime error.
 Since it's not used elsewhere or provided, it should simply be removed.
   - The `key` used in `.map()` is currently the array index, which is discouraged in React.
 Using `index` as a key can lead to rendering bugs and performance issues, especially when the order of items may change.
 Instead, it's better to use a **stable and unique identifier**.
 In this case, `blockchain` is a suitable choice **if each balance is guaranteed to have a unique blockchain.**